-After opening a map, one arrives in the main window of VOSviewer.
-This window is shown in Figure 2.
-As can be seen in the figure, the main window of VOSviewer consists of the following four panels:
+The main window of VOSviewer is shown in Figure 1.
+As can be seen in the figure, the main window consists of the following four panels:

 - Main panel.
 In this panel, a selected area of the currently active map is shown.
 The zoom and scroll functionality of VOSviewer can be used to select the area of the currently active map that is shown in the main panel. - Information panel.
 In this panel, information about an item in the currently active map can be shown. - Overview panel.
 In this panel, an overview of the currently active map is shown.
-A rectangular frame is displayed in the overview panel to indicate the area of the currently active map that is shown in the main panel.
+A rectangular frame is displayed in the overview panel to indicate the area of the currently active map that is shown in the main panel. - Action panel.
+This panel can be used for all kinds of actions, such as creating a new map, opening or saving an existing map, making a screenshot, locating an item, constructing or transforming a map, and changing settings.